wokwi/wokwi-docs/docs/guides/libraries.md

 ### Uploading custom libraries

-[Club members](https://wokwi.com/club?refs=docs_libman) can upload any Arduino library by selecting a folder from their computer.
+[Paying users](https://wokwi.com/pricing?refs=docs_libman) can upload any Arduino library by selecting a folder from their computer.
 To upload a custom library, click on the blue "+" button in the Arduino library manager and then click on "Upload a Library".

 The selected folder should contain the source code for the library (.h and .c/.cpp files).
 After selecting a folder, Wokwi will zip its contents and upload it to the Wokwi build server.
 You will be able to see the library in the Library Mananger as a .zip file.